CenturyLinkCloud/PublicKB/Managed Services/mdrs-faq.md

 **What types of test services are covered?**

-SafeHaven test failover is a bubble test in which the CenturyLink managed recovery servers and the corresponding primary servers are isolated.
+SafeHaven test failover is a bubble test in which the CenturyLink managed recovery servers are brought up in an isolated network.
 Tests and alterations on the recovery data center are not routed back to a production data center, thus avoiding any disruptions.
 Critical applications are also started by CenturyLink on recovery servers during testing.

 **How often does CenturyLink conduct failover testing?**